Beast-East/RandomMessageDiscordBot/README.md

 # Random Message Discord Bot

 ## Description
 This Discord bot can select a random message from a text channel's history and send it.
-The selection proccess
+The selection proccess takes into account the configuration of the guild, like select messages including attachments or urls or not.

 ## Features
 - **Command Handling**: Processes user commands and performs actions accordingly.